Skip to main content

 Prompt: Following the assassination of Dr. Martin Luther King, Jr., the University of Rhode Island (URI) established Talent Development (TD) as a special admission program for historically marginalized Rhode Island students looking to enter higher education and earn a baccalaureate degree.
 Tell us about aspects of your lived experience that you believe make you an ideal candidate for the Talent Development program.
 (250-500 words)

 This is a Why This Major essay prompt, where your goal is to explain your motivations for choosing nursing as a major.
 You need to articulate both your passion for the field and how your experiences have shaped this decision.
-Admissions officers want to see your personal connection to nursing and your understanding of what a career in this field entails.
+Admissions officers want to see your connection to nursing and your understanding of what a career in this field entails.

-• Have you had any personal experiences (like caring for a loved one, volunteering at a hospital, or working in healthcare) that solidified your decision to pursue nursing?
+When did you first become interested in nursing, and what sparked this interest?
+Have you had any personal experiences (like caring for a loved one, volunteering at a hospital, or working in healthcare) that solidified your decision to pursue nursing?
+What qualities do you possess that make you well-suited for a career in nursing?
+How do you envision yourself making a difference as a nurse?
+What aspects of nursing (patient care, health education, etc.) excite you the most, and why?

 What Makes a Good Response